GDH 559: Filmography

 Alongside its current slate of films, GDH 559 also owns the distribution rights to all of the film libraries produced and distributed by its predecessor companies GTH, GMM Pictures, Tai Entertainment and Hub Ho Hin Bangkok.

 As of 2021, the majority of the GDH/GTH film catalogue is now available on streaming in Thailand through Disney+ Hotstar.

+In 2023, GDH established an international distribution unit called Out of the Box to distribute international films under the GDH label.
+Its first acquisition under the label is Past Lives.